tobyfree/mv2_mv3_converter_fingerprinting/readme.md

 The extensions in the datasets need to be extracted and in folder structure, ideally named uniquely.
 We recommend using the extension-id.

 All extensions have to be sorted by manifest.json version.
 Into V2 and V3 folders.
-All V2 extensions have to be present in a V3 variant in a subfolder called "converted" as can be seen by the [link](##Folder Structure).
+All V2 extensions have to be present in a V3 variant in a subfolder called "converted" as can be seen by the Folder Structure.

 ---